Elesh-Norn/Blog/content/MineSweeper_Sunday.md

 ![Arcade Minesweeper]({filename}/image/Minesweeper_arcade.png)

 It's still pretty rough, there is no button to reset but a command, the graphics are being drawn slowly and the game doesn't actually stop when you lose, but this is pretty alright for coding with your cereals, on a Sunday morning.
-Arcade is really easy and fun to use and you can have a satisfying result really quick thanks to their syntax and templates to guide you.
+The arcade library is really easy and fun to use and you can have a satisfying result really quick thanks to their syntax and templates to guide you.

 You can find the code on my [github here](https://github.com/Elesh-Norn/MineSweeper_Sunday) if you wanna contribute to it and make it a great Minesweeper game ; )!